Carter G. Woodson Home National Historic Site

 Photo: Seaton ES, CC BY-SA 3.0.

 Shiloh Baptist Church is a Baptist church located in Washington, D.C.
 20001 in the historic Shaw District.
-The church was founded in Fredericksburg, VA in 1804.
+It is affiliated with the Lott Carey Foreign Mission Convention.
 Shiloh Baptist Church is situated 330 feet south of Carter G. Woodson Home National Historic Site.

 Capital One Arena